 The course will start with an introduction to the day, followed by an illustrated talk about orchids, their life cycle and conservation.

-We will then leave Tyland Barn to visit sites selected for the known presence of orchids in flower.
+We will then leave Tyland Barn to visit a local site which has been selected for the known presence of orchids in flower.
 Due to the vagaries of the weather and orchid flowering periods some may still be encountered in leaf.

 We will return to Tyland Barn at the end of the day where there will be an opportunity to review the day’s learning outcomes and ask any final questions of leaders.

 By the end of the course it is expected that participants will:

 - Be able to identify the key features of an orchid

 - Have gained an understanding of their life cycles including the special relationships with fungi and pollinating insects

 - Know where to look for orchids in Kent

 - Have gained confidence in identifying orchids in the field

 Suitable for for beginners and anyone who has a special interest in orchids and other flowers of chalk woodland and grassland.